UMMS-Biocore/bootcamp/session5/session5.md

 Choose a name for yourself and follow the instructions to start learning.

 In this section please finish the tutorial below.
-For the first two tutorials, we have done it for you.
-You can follow the videos to get more familiarize to the tutorial environment, if you stuck somewhere.
+We have recorded the tutorials.
+You can follow them, if you stuck somewhere.

+#### R Programming:

-	1: R Programming: The basics of programming in R
+	1: The basics of programming in R

 <https://youtu.be/haHoWQhJEDY>

 	2: Workspace and Files